Paul Kromer

 Paul S. Kromer (September 24, 1917 – February 8, 2008) was an American football player.
 A native of Lorain, Ohio, Kromer enrolled at the University of Michigan where he played halfback for the Michigan Wolverines football teams from 1938 to 1927.
 With Kromer at left halfback and Tom Harmon at right halfback, Michigan's backfield pair became known in 1938 as the "Touchdown Twins."

-Early years
+Early life

 Kromer was born in Lorain, Ohio, in approximately 1917.
 His father, Frank T. Kromer, was an Ohio native and a motorman for an electric railway.
 His mother, Olive Kromer, was also an Ohio native.
 He attended The Kiski School, a private preparatory school in Saltsburg, Pennsylvania.
 Kromer became a highly regarded football player at Kiski.
 In October 1930, he scored a touchdown to give Kiski a 7–0 win over the Penn State freshman football team.
 He had outstanding speed as a teenager, and was beaten by only one foot in a 100-yard dash against Jesse Owens when he was 16 years old.
 Kromer could run the 100-yard dash in 9.9 seconds.
 In December 1936, he announced that he would enroll at the University of Michigan.